MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-id-partners.md

 ---
-title: Setting up a game app at Partner Center, for Managed Partners
+title: Setting up a game at Partner Center, for Managed Partners
-description: Creating a new game app at Partner Center, enabling the game for Xbox Live, publishing the game to a sandbox, and creating test accounts. ms.date: 02/08/2019 ms.topic: article
+description: Creating a new game at Partner Center, enabling the game for Xbox Live, publishing the game to a sandbox, and creating test accounts. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in ms.localizationpriority: medium
 ---

-# Setting up a game app at Partner Center, for Managed Partners
+# Setting up a game at Partner Center, for Managed Partners

-To add Xbox Live functionality to your game, start by setting up an app in Partner Center, by following the steps below.
+To add Xbox Live functionality to your game, start by setting up a game in Partner Center, by following the steps below.

 ## Prerequisites